cablehead/noplate/README.md

 policy](http://en.wikipedia.org/wiki/Same_origin_policy) noplate will only work when your files are served over http.

-On osx you can quickly try out the noplate example by opening terminal and running:
+On OSX you can quickly try out the noplate example by opening terminal and running:

     mkdir -p /tmp/noplate
     cd /tmp/noplate